Exploring the pretty streets and canals of Amsterdam was just as fabulous the second time as it was the first.

 Seeing as Amsterdam is still a popular European destination year-round, my hot tip for travellers is to spend as little time as possible in the tourist hotspots.
 Centraal, the Red Light District, and Nieumarkt can get crazy busy with tourists and as a result these areas aren’t the best places to really enjoy Amsterdam.

 Instead, stick to the Canal District (the belt with four canals that surrounds the city centre), Jordaan, Museumplein, and De Pijp.
 This is where you can really make the most of the city and enjoy these classic Amsterdam experiences!

 1. Rent a bicycle

 Amsterdam is known for being packed with bicycles – there are actually more bicycles here than there are residents!
-This is the preferred mode of transport for Amsterdammers as the city is mostly flat and there are bike paths on almost every street.
+This is the preferred mode of transport for Amsterdammers (and people in other cities such as Utrecht) as the Netherlands is mostly flat and there are bike paths on almost every city street.

 Renting a bicycle in Amsterdam is both easy and fun.
 There are bike rental services all over the city, and some hotels even offer bike rentals for guests.
 Rob and I rented our bicycles from MacBike in the Museum District which cost about €10, then we spent the day riding around Vondelpark and the Canal District.

 If you’d feel more comfortable bicycling around Amsterdam with a guide to help you navigate the streets, book a spot on an Amsterdam city bike tour.